Joanna065/neural-network/README.md

 Neural network implemented in numpy.

 ## Overview
 Project written mainly for university classes.
-It includes implementation of dense and convolution layer, different optimizers,  weight initializers and callbacks during training proccess.
+It includes implementation of dense, convolution, pooling, flatten and dropout layer, different optimizers,  weight initializers and train callbacks.
 For research purpose it allows to conduct some experiments to compare specific parameters of MLP and CONV nets.
 Project does not support GPU runtime.

 ## Installation guide